 Provides techniques and strategies to help develop college-level vocabulary and reading proficiency.
-Emphasis on learning and practicing a combination of reading skills and integrating them into a college text.
-Computer assisted instruction occurs in the Reading Center
+Emphasis on learning and practicing a combination of reading skills to improve reading comprehension and fluency.
+Computer assisted instruction occurs in the Reading Center.

-Prerequisites: Compass Reading of 50-67 or C. or better in READ 081
+Prerequisites: Compass Reading of 0-67